Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/test/README.md

-ONF Wireless-Transport WG PoC3: Microwave Transport Network Test Automation Framework
+ONF Wireless-Transport Project PoC3: Test Automation Framework
 ==============================================

-This document describes how to use the ONF Microwave Transport Network Test Automation Framework:
+This document describes how to use the ONF WTP PoC3 Microwave Transport Network Test Automation Framework:
   - The framework is based on Node.js, the well-known runtime environment for JavaScript.
 Mocha, Chai, and SuperTest provide the testing stack, while Grunt is used to automate tasks.
 The framework comprises a number of test scripts.
-  - The framework could also be leveraged to create a simulated test environment, acting as a network simulator, actually composed of one OpenDaylight SDN controller and many NETCONF SDN mediators emulating Network Elements.
+  - The framework could also be leveraged to create a simulated test environment, acting as a network simulator,  composed of one OpenDaylight SDN controller and many NETCONF SDN mediators emulating Network Elements.
-  - The framework includes a simple GUI to run the automated tests scripts on a defined static network topology
+  - The framework includes a simple GUI to run the developed automated tests scripts on a defined static network topology